Rosalina121/SiriFlask/README.md

  And these, since they're seperate methods:
  - `google` takes a POST request with `'query'` as a key and opens a new tab of your browser with the Google search.
  - `clipboard` is by far my favorite one.
 It will copy your iOS clipboard contents and add them to your Windows clipboard.
 Works kinda like continuity on Apple devices.
 If there is only text in clipboard it will just do that, if there is an image it's gonna save it to `UPLOAD_FOLDER`.
 This method also supports a share sheet shortcut.
 There you'd specify a filename and works for any file (as long as you provide a valid file extension).
 This uses a base64 encode since I'm to lazy right now to figure out other means of upload (SSH maybe?).
  - `open_file` does just that.
 It opens a file or directory on your PC.
 In shortcut you specify the filename/dirname and extension (optional).
-Then Everything SDK returns a list of candidates and after choosing one Explorer.exe will either open the folder containing the file, open the folder or run the .exe file.
+Then the EverythingSDK returns a list of candidates and after choosing one Explorer.exe will either open the folder containing the file, open the folder or run the .exe file.

  Obviously endpoints, method names and others are all subject to your wildest dreams.